 The teaching of reading comprehension is based upon evidence from FFTs ‘Reciprocal Reading Models’ and adapted to suit a whole class model.
 All staff employ the structure, vocabulary and progression of learning that Reciprocal Reading advises.
 However, how it looks in class will depend upon the age of the children.
 All classes, however, have reading lessons based upon book talk in the structure of Reciprocal Reading and all children have access to the lessons and have support for decoding where needed.
 The basic structure is as follows:

 As stated in intent, our aim is to ensure all our children are able to read texts which educate, challenge and enthral.
 We also want our children to encounter texts which challenge and ensure they can access academic texts in secondary school.
-In order to ensure this coverage, The Five Plagues or Reading’ have been used to plan a progressively challenging reading curriculum where children meet all five text types as outlined by Doug Lemov.
-This is then complimented by a non-fiction text based on an area of the curriculum that term.
-We also use the Pie Corbet poetry spine to ensure that children are confident with poetry and can independently select and enjoy a range of different text types.
+In order to ensure this coverage, The Five Plagues or Reading’ have been used to plan a progressively challenging reading curriculum where children meet all 5 text types as outlined by Doug Lemov.
+This is alongside non- fiction and poetry to ensure the curriculum builds upon the text types visited each year.
+Other texts are also included which support our wider curriculum to ensure our children encounter texts which promote diversity and deepen knowledge.
+The Pie Corbett poetry spine also ensure the children are exposed to six poems of differing style over the course of the academic year.
+In year one and two there is also a reading offer that includes a range of fairy tales, classic tales and curriculum link books to help support their reading lessons.

-Teachers must ensure children have access to the key texts in the planned in half-term to ensure progression and exposure throughout school.
-However, professional judgement is to be used whether the text is used to teach every Reciprocal Reading session or as a class reader, or indeed, both.
+Teachers must ensure children have access to the key texts in the planned in half term to ensure progression and exposure throughout school.
+However, professional judgement is to be used as to whether the text is used to teach every Reciprocal Reading session or as a class reader, or indeed, both.
 The list is not meant to limit the texts the children are exposed to, but rather, provide a minimum entitlement.
+A range of suggested non-fiction texts have also added to the curriculum to help support reading across the entire curriculum.

 Reading for Pleasure